salesforce/offline-app-developer-starter-kit/README.md

 4. Set user assignments and complete the wizard.
 A new Briefcase is created:
   ![Briefcase Wizard](images/BriefcaseWizard3.png)

+For additional details about how to create a briefcase for offline use, see "[Briefcase Builder](https://help.salesforce.com/s/articleView?id=sf.briefcase_builder_overview.htm&type=5)" in the Salesforce Help.

 ## Set Up The Starter Kit Project